Aliases for TAC3 Gene

 GeneCards Summary for TAC3 Gene

-TAC3 (Tachykinin 3) is a Protein Coding gene.
+TAC3 (Tachykinin Precursor 3) is a Protein Coding gene.
 Diseases associated with TAC3 include Hypogonadotropic Hypogonadism 10 With Or Without Anosmia and Normosmic Congenital Hypogonadotropic Hypogonadism.
-Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Among its related pathways are RET signaling and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding.

 Tachykinins are active peptides which excite neurons, evoke behavioral responses, are potent vasodilators and secretagogues, and contract (directly or indirectly) many smooth muscles (By similarity).
 Is a critical central regulator of gonadal function.